Opanet/opanetJS/README.md

 ### FEATURES
 * Opanet allows you to setup e-wallets enabling you to manage collections, transfers and splitting of funds between users.
 * Make payments easy for your users by allowing them to pay with various payment methods (Visa, Master Card, Mobile Money, Dwete, E-switch, E-check).
 Accept payment on your website or app with our checkout form or Build any type of payment flow including recurring billing, split payment and many more with our APIs.
-* Build Two Factor Authentication into your app and Pay only for successful conversions or a flat monthly fee for frequent logins.
+* Build Two Factor Authentication into your app.
 * Opanet Single-sign-on (SSO) enables a user to log in with a single ID and password to gain access to several apps across your enterprise.
 Opanet Single-sign-on is also your gateway to connecting with Opanet's users and services in a secure manner.

 # opanetJS